mattrips/scratchPad/Protocol Conformance.md

 ### 1.3 Underpinnings of Protocol Conformance

-#### 1.3.1 Inferred Declaration
-The declaration that a type conforms to a protocol is expressly stated.
-But the protocol conformance underpinning the declaration is neither declared nor guided by annotation.
-Instead, Swift infers the protocol conformance for the declaration.

-#### 1.3.2 Singular
+#### 1.3.1 Singular
 A protocol conformance is determined with respect to the pairing of a type and a protocol to which it conforms.
 A type may conform to a protocol in one and only one way.
 There cannot be more than one protocol conformance for a type-protocol pairing.

 It is an error to twice declare the conformance of a type to a given protocol.
 The same is true even if the conformances are conditional with disjoint conditions.

 If a type conforms to multiple protocols, there will be a distinct protocol conformance for each type-protocol pair.

-#### 1.3.3 Immutable
+#### 1.3.2 Immutable
 A protocol conformance is immutable.
 It cannot be altered by operation of a program.

-#### 1.3.4 Invariable
+#### 1.3.3 Invariable
 With respect to a protocol conformance, during operation of a program, the witness for a particular protocol requirement will not vary, and does not depend upon how the type is used.

 &#9724;   In complex arrangements, it may be perceived that the witness varies.
 Sometimes, this appearance is due to a different protocol being used, with the protocols having the same requirement.  *See*, ____.
 Other times, this appearance is due to complexity making it difficult to reason about which implementation is the witness for a protocol requirement.  *See*, ____. [^1]
 [^1]: Could this also be due to overloading?

+#### 1.3.1 Inferred Declaration
+The declaration that a type conforms to a protocol is expressly stated.
+But the protocol conformance underpinning the declaration is neither declared nor guided by annotation.
+Instead, Swift infers the protocol conformance for the declaration, through static analysis of all possibly available implementations of a protocol requirement.

 #### 1.3.5 Sources of Implementations